 The basis of their pricing is the weighing scale.
 They cannot set the purchased price without this (unless they just sell by the sack or by cans) so it is always visible in the area.
-Nowadays, more advance scales are programmed where prices are already computed basing it on its weight.
+Nowadays, more advanced scales are programmed where prices are already computed basing it on its weight.

-We are Not Aware!
+We are Not Aware

-Most of us buying does not think if the weighing scale used is accurate or not, simply because we are not aware regarding the accuracy of the scale or maybe we trust the weighing scale (and the seller) or the expected amount is already acceptable to us.
+Most of us when using the weighing scale does not think if the weighing scale used is accurate or not, simply because we are not aware regarding the accuracy of the scale or maybe we trust the weighing scale (and the seller) or maybe the expected amount is already acceptable to us.

 Of course, it will make you mad and next time, you will not go back to that seller.
 It could be his fault or the weighing scales fault, but the true reason we do not know.

-Need to be Aware!
+We Need to be Aware!

-Acceptable because there are no 100% accurate reading, there is always an inaccuracy or we call it uncertainty.
-But if this uncertainty is very small, then it is not a big problem to us.
-We need to be aware in this kind of situation in order for us to be protected and not to be cheated.
+Acceptable because there is no 100% accurate reading, there is always an inaccuracy or we call it uncertainty.
+But if this uncertainty is very small, then it is not a big problem for us.
+We need to be aware of this kind of situation in order for us to be protected and not to be cheated.

-The Standard Verification
+The Reference Standard for Balance Verification

 But usually, in calibration, a set of masses/ weights are used to verify the full range of the weighing scale.
 But for the reason of verification, one standard weight is fine.